stevematney/writing/The Big Guide to Web Components Built With React/The Big Guide to Web Components Built With React.md

 * The size of the 304 response is a few hundred bytes, which is typically minuscule compared to your actual bundle size (generally some tens-to-hundreds of kilobytes).
 * If you're delivering a static file where you have a good understanding of the change rate (do we deploy new code every day, week, month, etc?), then you can set up `Cache-Control` headers to meet the needs of your specific case.

 Understanding how we can deploy these files with a static name and consistent cache busting is really good, but in itself, it's not enough to give us the independence for teams that we're looking for.
-For that, teams need to be able to deploy their applications independently, without the need to notify other teams of a change, or to step on the toes of other teams by deploying through the same deployment pipeline.
+For that, teams need to be able to deploy their applications independently, without the need to notify other teams of a change, or the need step on the toes of other teams by deploying through the same deployment pipeline.

 #### Deploying Independently